 Ruud Nijman is an honorary senior clinical lecturer at Imperial College with a special interest in diagnostics and clinical decision making in paediatric emergency medicine and infectious diseases.
-He is also a consultant in Paediatric Emergency Medicine, currently working at the Evelina Children's hospital in London.
+He is also a consultant in Paediatric Emergency Medicine at the St. Mary's hospital - Imperial College NHS Healthcare Trust in London.

 He originally trained as a medical doctor at the Erasmus University in Rotterdam, The Netherlands (2007).
 He completed his PhD in Paediatrics at the Erasmus University in Rotterdam, The Netherlands, on the topic of diagnostic strategies for children with fever at risk of serious bacterial infection presenting to emergency care under the supervision of Prof. Henriette Moll and Prof. Ewout Steyerberg (2014; available at: http://hdl.handle.net/1765/77189).
 He also completed an MSc in Clinical Epidemiology at the Netherlands Institute of Health Sciences (2011).
 He made the transition to Imperial College to continue his academic work under the supervision of Prof. Ian Maconochie in 2013.